PhRMA Foundation Postdoctoral Fellowship in Drug Delivery

 ELIGIBILITY

-- Applicants (U.S. and non-U.S. citizens) must currently be in a PhD and/or MS degree-granting accredited U.S. university.
+- Applicants (U.S. and non-U.S. citizens) must be based at a PhD and/or MS degree-granting accredited U.S. university.

-- Applicants must have a firm commitment from a research supervisor or sponsor at their university.
+- Applicants have a firm commitment from a research supervisor or sponsor at their university.

 - Applicants must be within their first five years of postdoctoral study at the time of award activation.

-- The Foundation will not consider multiple applications for the same or similar efforts on the same project.
-If multiple applicants are submitting proposed efforts on the same project, the efforts must be separate activities and not duplicative.
-This pertains to applications in all categories of our drug delivery program (predoctoral and postdoctoral fellowships and faculty starter grants).
+- The Foundation will not consider multiple applications for similar efforts on the same project.
+For instance, if a predoc, postdoc, and faculty member from the same lab are all submitting applications for proposed efforts on the same project, the efforts must be separate activities and not duplicative.

 FUNDING

-- This award is for two years and provides $60,000 in stipend support per year.
-To receive funding beyond the first 12 months, awardees must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.
+- To receive funding beyond the first 12 months, awardees must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.

 - Funding is conditional upon the awardee’s continued employment with the university in the postdoctoral program, which will be assessed on a quarterly basis prior to payment.
 Payments will be made directly to the university on behalf of the awardee, with the understanding the university will administer the funds.